sorrowless/ansible_openvpn/README.md

 server_name - filename for target server keypair file.
-It can be useful in case you already had some OpenVPN PKI and now just want to migrate to the new version real_server_name - hostname which clients should connect to additional_pushes - list of additional pushed which will be advertised for clients
+It can be useful in case you already had some OpenVPN PKI and now just want to migrate to the new version, so if you had OpenVPN server keys named after 'some.name.[key,crt]' and will set server_name var to 'some.name', your keys won't be regenerated and you will continue to use old ones. real_server_name - hostname which clients should connect to.
+In case you will use it, exactly that name will be shown in client ovpn file as server to connect to, otherwise 'server_name' var will be used.
+Optional. additional_pushes - list of additional pushed which will be advertised for clients.
+Optional. clients - list of clients to issue certificate for.
+In case of first-time installation it will be ignored due to way revokation list created.
+Next times it will be used as a name of client to create certificate for.

 Dependencies
 ------------